Laboratory of Photosynthesis

 Proposed organization of thylakoid membrane complexes (Photosystem I, Photosystem II and Phycobilisomes) in cyanobacterial thylakoids (see Strašková et al. 2019) |

-We have identified and described heterogeneous organisation of cyanobacterial thylakoid membrane proteins into MICRODOMAINS [1].
-We study importance of the mosaic-like organization of Photosystems (PSI and PSII) and Phycobilisomes for overall function of photosynthesis especially for light-harvesting.
-The microdomains organization of thylakoids is based on PSI/PSII/PBS co-localization (visible as Red-Green-Blue color coding pictures), its is stable in minutes/hours, and it can ponly slowly adapt to different growing conditions [3].
-Microdomains seems to be typical for cyanobacterial strains [4] and and they resembles grana/stromal heterogenity in PSI/PSII distribution typical for higher plants thylakoids. |
+We have identified and described heterogeneous organization of cyanobacterial thylakoid membrane proteins into microdomains (Strašková et al. 2019; Konert et al. 2019).
+We study importance of the mosaic-like organization of photosystems (PSI and PSII) and phycobilisomes (PBS) for overall function of photosynthesis and especially for light-harvesting.
+The microdomain organization of thylakoids is based on PSI/PSII/PBS co-localization (visible as Red-Green-Blue color coding pictures), its is stable in minutes/hours, and it can only slowly adapt to different growing conditions (Canonico et al. 2020).
+Microdomains seem to be specific for cyanobacterial strains (Steinbach et al. 2015) and they resemble grana/stromal heterogenity in PSI/PSII distribution typical for higher plants thylakoids. |

 |